What is a Balance bike and how it compares to a pedal bike?

 It is a very simple design, which has removed all the unnecessary parts of a bike that adds additional weight and can confuse a child.

-Our balance bikes start at 2.93 k.g for good reason.
-Beware of balance bikes that are heavier than 3.5 kg – they are simply too heavy for toddlers.
+Our lightest bike is 2.9 k.g for good reason.
+Beware of models heavier than 3.5 kg – they are simply too heavy for toddlers.

 Things to watch out for when buying a balance bike – If a bike doesn’t state its weight – AVOID!